Implementing Early Returns in Edge Middleware

 • Runtime: V8 Isolate + Web APIs

 • Early Return Behavior: Must return NextResponse or standard Response.
-Synchronous blocking before return triggers timeout.
 Ideal for auth token validation and geo-routing.

-• Pitfall: Calling await next() after an early return throws a double-response error.
+• Pitfall: Calling await next() after returning a response throws a double-response error.
 The runtime expects exactly one response object per request lifecycle.
-Additionally, attempting to read request.body after returning a response without consuming it first can trigger ReadableStream lock errors.
-Always consume or detach streams before short-circuiting.
+Attempting to read request.body after returning a response without consuming it first can trigger ReadableStream lock errors.
+Consume or detach streams before short-circuiting.

 Cloudflare Workers

 • Early Return Behavior: Returning a Response object bypasses fetch() entirely.
-Cache lookups via caches.default.match() should return early on hit to preserve CPU budget.
-Cloudflare’s CPU budget is strictly enforced per request tick; synchronous operations that exceed 10ms will trigger a 1101 error regardless of I/O wait time.
+Return early on cache hits to preserve CPU budget.
+Synchronous operations that exhaust the CPU quota return a 1101 error regardless of wall-clock time.

 Netlify Edge Functions